-Once you leave the birthing center to head home with your new bundle of joy, our care doesn’t stop at the hospital doors.
-We’re here for you and all your new parenting needs!
+Once you leave the birthing center to head home with your new bundle of joy, we will continue to offer you the care that you need.
 From offering breastfeeding support to local resources, we want you to feel supported by us and those in your community.

 Breastfeeding Support and Resources

 We have many resources available to help you as you adjust to motherhood.
 New mothers might like to take a breastfeeding class and consider joining a breastfeeding support group.
 Our lactation consultants are also available to help you through breastfeeding issues that require expert help.

 When it comes to infant care, there are several free home-visiting programs available to all families, with visits from a social worker and a nurse.
 Both can help with the expected and the unexpected issues that may arise for you and your family.

 While you’re healing and recovering from birth, pay attention to how you feel emotionally.
 It’s normal to have ups and downs while you’re adjusting to parenting and dealing with lack of sleep.
 But it’s also not uncommon for depression or anxiety to creep in that needs treatment.
 You can read more about the issue of postpartum depression and don’t hesitate to reach out to your healthcare provider if you suspect that you might need a little extra help.